lsst/pipe_base/doc/lsst.pipe.base/task-retargeting-howto.rst

 Retargeting subtasks of tasks
 #############################

-Subtasks of :ref:`tasks <creating-a-pipelinetask>` are dynamically retargetable, meaning that you can configure which task class is run by a parent class.
+Subtasks of :ref:`tasks <pipe-base-creating-a-pipelinetask>` are dynamically retargetable, meaning that you can configure which task class is run by a parent class.
 Subtask retargeting is a special case of task configuration.

 A common use of retargeting is to change a default subtask for a camera-specific one.